-Honest pricing breakdown for podcast clipping in 2026, written by Verge Clips.
-Per-clip rates, per-month retainers, in-house cost benchmarks, and the four pricing models clipping agencies actually use.
+Honest pricing breakdown for podcast clipping in 2026.
+Per-clip rates, retainers, in-house benchmarks, and the four pricing models agencies use.

 The four pricing models